ikolith/citatel/docs/_pages/rules_and_resources/npc_creation.md

 | 3         | You have reached elite level strength.                          |
 | 4         | You are freakishly strong, able to do the seemingly impossible. |

 Other qualitative score tables may be added eventually but they're not necessary.
 These characterizations can be pretty effectively generalized.
 0 is an unremarkable quality or level of ability.
 1 and 2 indicate unusual proficiency or a notable quality.
-3-4 indicate expert proficiency or an elite, near-superhuman quality.
+3 tends to indicate expert or elite level, anything above that is superhuman.

-## The Fields in the npc .csv and What They Do
+## The Fields in the NPC .csv and What They Do

 The list of columns in the NPC .csv is: name, hp, scores, skills, holds, flavor_text, clean_name.
 So I'll be explaining each field and concept here.